 Locate and unpack the chain guide.
 The chain guide is provided in some combination of the following types: Loading Sections, Full 10' Sections (quantities vary), and Variable Sections (length and quantity vary).
-Loading Sections and Variable Sections should be labeled with a three-letter code.
+Loading Sections and Variable Sections will be labeled with a three-letter code.
 The first letter of each code indicates which side the section should be installed.
 (When facing the pocket, the left-hand side is the "A" side.)
 The last (2) letters indicate whether it is a load section (LS) or variable section (VS).
 Variable Sections may need to be cut to size in the field.
 A "cut" end should never be used in a joint with another section of chain guide.
-(I.e. The Variable section "cut" end should face the back wall of the pocket).
-The Full 10' Sections are interchangeable, and thus are not labeled.
+(I.e. The Variable Section's "cut" end should face the back wall of the pocket).
+The ends of the Full 10' Sections are labeled with a 2-3 digit code.
+The first digit indicates the side on which they should be installed.
+The following digits are the joint number.
+(A1 butts against the "A"-side load section, A2 butts to A2, A3 to A3, etc.) This is important because the predrilled holes of the track and chain guide may not align if they are not installed in the correct positions.
 It may be helpful to simulate the layout of chain guide on the floor prior to installation.
-See Figure 3.a.
+See Figure 3a.

-Figure 3.a.
+Figure 3a.
 Chain Guide and Track Arrangement (TOP VIEW)